-It is also interesting to read the well wishes that were written in the book.
+It is also interesting to read the good wishes that were written in the book.
 As well as wedding memorabilia there may sadly be divorce records in your possession.

 Obituary notices and memorial cards are useful as not only do they give the date of death but also the person’s birth.
 This may be an actual birth date or birth year.

 Either of these though may help you backtrack through your family tree.
 Also, similar to wedding books, funeral books can also show who attended the funeral.

 Photographs showing individuals, as well as a family group, are particularly interesting.
 These can help you put a face to the person that you are researching.